HRIS vs. HRMS vs. HCM: Key differences and similarities

 What matters in choosing an HR system

 The most important thing when shopping for HR technology is understanding the HR software features your organization needs and whether a particular vendor's software can deliver them.
+Whether they sell HRIS, HRMS or HCM is mostly irrelevant, but knowing their target markets can help narrow the list.

-The first step is defining the organization's HR challenges, needs and goals, then establishing a buying team made up of a representative sample of executives, departmental managers and IT.
+The first step is defining the organization's HR challenges, needs and goals, then establishing a buying team made up of a representative sample of executives, HR team members, departmental managers and IT.
 The team then manages a requirements-planning process in which stakeholders say what they need a new HR software system to do, ranking the capabilities by importance.

 After examining the vendors' responses, the buying team calls in a subset of finalists to demo their products using actual use cases from the organization.